ILA Berlin Air Show

 The ILA Berlin Air Show (German: Internationale Luft- und Raumfahrtausstellung (ILA)) combines a major trade exhibition for the aerospace and defence industries with a public airshow.

-It is held every even year at the new Berlin ExpoCenter Airport next to the Berlin Brandenburg Airport in Schönefeld, Brandenburg 18 km southeast of Berlin, Germany.
-The most recent ILA Berlin Air Show was held in June 2024.
+It is held every even year at the new Berlin ExpoCenter Airport next to Berlin Brandenburg Airport in Schönefeld, Brandenburg 18 km southeast of Berlin, Germany.
+The most recent ILA Berlin Air Show was held in June 2026.

 Established in 1909, it claims to be world's oldest air show, and it is among the largest and most important aerospace trade fairs today.
 According to the organisers Messe Berlin GmbH, in 2012 the Berlin Air Show attracted 125,000 professional visitors and 105,000 members of the general public, with 3,600 journalists from 65 countries also attending.

 The format is similar to the Paris Air Show in France and the Farnborough International Airshow in Britain, the other major events in the European air show calendar.
 The Berlin event starts with two professional days closed to the general public, and then on Friday, Saturday and Sunday the public are allowed in.

 The main display sections in 2022 included commercial air transport, space, military aviation, helicopters and both civil and military unmanned aircraft systems, also known as UAVs.